yenhsunlin/BH_in_NS/readme.md

         pass

 ## 4 IMPORTANT NOTES!
-If you use any of the code, even snippets, in this repository for academic researches or publishing scientific articles, please ***DO*** cite the following (BibTeX)
+If you use any of the code, even snippets, in this repository for academic researches or publishing scientific articles, please do cite the following (BibTeX)

-    @article{Chen:2018ohx,
+    @article{lin2020analysis,
-        author         = "Chen, Chian-Shu and Lin, Yen-Hsun", title          = "{Reheating neutron stars with the annihilation of self-interacting dark matter}",
+        author = "Lin, Guey-Lin and Lin, Yen-Hsun", archivePrefix = "arXiv",
-        journal        = "JHEP",
-        volume         = "08",
-        year           = "2018",
-        pages          = "069",
-        doi            = "10.1007/JHEP08(2018)069",
-        eprint         = "1804.03409",
+        eprint = "2004.05312",
-        archivePrefix  = "arXiv",
+        month = "4",
         primaryClass = "hep-ph",
-        SLACcitation   = "%%CITATION = ARXIV:1804.03409;%%"
+        title = "Analysis on the black hole formations inside old neutron stars by isospin-violating dark matter with self-interaction", year = "2020"
     }

 as well as the address of this repository